 The AWS Well-Architected Framework provides invaluable guidance for creating cloud infrastructure that is secure, high-performing, resilient, and efficient.
 With nOps, we’re making the Framework actionable – easy to implement and achieve continuous compliance with essential guidelines.

-We’re demonstrating nOps and I’m presenting on Tuesday, November 27 at AWS re:Invent 2018 in Las Vegas.
-Come see us at the kiosk, or watch “Get Well-Architected for Continuous Compliance and DevSecOps.”
+JT Giri provides highlights from his AWS re:Invent 2018 presentation, “Get Well-Architected for Continuous Compliance and DevSecOps.”
 Learn how DevOps teams use nOps to support automated discovery and continuous compliance as part of building a well-architected infrastructure on AWS and advancing their DevSecOps initiative.